awareseven/mobilesniper/README.md

 ## Sponsors

-The project was funded by the German Federal Office for Information Security and developed by AWARE7 GmbH.
+The project was developed by AWARE7 GmbH.

 ![](./docs/img/AWARE7.png)